anandvenkatanarayanan/anandvenkatanarayanan/README.md

 I do three different things every day.

-- Advise business and editorial strategy and am the chief :moneybag: for hasgeek.
+- Advise business and editorial strategy, Curate Privacy Mode and non-executive director at hasgeek.
 - Research disinformation, cyber weapons and security strategy.
 - Privacy advocacy in India and elsewhere.